The Clear Edge

 • Generated 23 qualified leads by week 12 because consistency compounded

-The math shows reality: One piece of high-quality content takes 90-120 minutes to create (research, write, edit, format).
-If you have 5 hours weekly for content, that’s 3-4 pieces maximum, including planning time.
+The math is simple.
+One piece of high-quality content takes 90–120 minutes to create, including research, writing, editing, and formatting.
+If you have 5 hours per week for content, you can realistically produce 3–4 pieces at most, including planning time.

 Example: Calculating realistic capacity